beeeees/grunt-boilerplate/bootstrap/README.md

 This will create a new Compass project with the following files in it:

 * [styles.sass](/templates/project/styles.sass) - main project Sass file, imports Bootstrap and variables.
-* [_bootstrap-variables.sass](/templates/project/_bootstrap-variables.sass.erb) - all of Bootstrap variables, override them here.
+* [_bootstrap-variables.sass](/templates/project/_bootstrap-variables.sass) - all of Bootstrap variables, override them here.

 Some bootstrap-sass mixins may conflict with the Compass ones.
 If this happens, change the import order so that Compass mixins are loaded later.

 ### c.
 Bower

-Using bootstrap-sass as a Bower package is still being tested.
-It is compatible with node-sass 0.8.3+.
+bootstrap-sass Bower package is compatible with node-sass 1.2.3+.
 You can install it with:

 ```console
 $ bower install bootstrap-sass-official